moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Location Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
+* Filter Type: Identifies the type of filter, which also indicates whether the StartGroup/StartObject and EndGroup/EndObject fields will be present.
 See ({{sub-filter}}).

 * StartGroup: The start Group ID.
 Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

 * StartObject: The start Object ID within the StartGroup.
 Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

 * EndGroup: The end Group ID.
 Only present for the "AbsoluteRange" filter type.